UKCloud/documentation/articles/openshift/oshift-how-expand-persistent-vols.md

 ## Stop any pod which is using the volume.

 >[!INFO]
->In this guide, we will expand the volume for cluster's default elasticsearch deployment which is located in the `openshift-logging` project.
-The pod using the persistent volume in this example is `logging-es-data-master` and the pvc (Persistent Volume Claim) name is `logging-es-0`.
-This is a common requirement - a large volume of logs may cause elasticsearch to fail when the logging volume fills up.
+>In this guide, we will expand the volume for a cluster's default Elasticsearch deployment which is located in the `openshift-logging` project.
+The pod using the persistent volume in this example is named `logging-es-data-master` and the pvc (Persistent Volume Claim) name is `logging-es-0`.
+This is a common scenario - a high throughput of logs may cause Elasticsearch to enter a CrashLoop when the logging volume fills up.
 >
 >The same procedure can be applied to any other pods which use persistent volumes.